DawidWraga/davstack/packages/store/README.md

 npm install zustand @davstack/store
 ```

-Visit the [DavStack Store Docs](https://davstack.com/store/overview) for more information and examples, such as this [todo app example](https://davstack.com/store/todo-example).
+Visit the [Davstack Store Docs](https://davstack.com/store/overview) for more information and examples, such as this [todo app example](https://davstack.com/store/todo-example).

 ### Creating a Store